 Law enforcement professionals are often asked to collaborate in the investigation of severe cases of physical or sexual abuse.
 It is important that child welfare and law enforcement professionals are able to provide a coordinated response to children and youth at risk of abuse or neglect.
-The following resources address training curricula and materials to help law enforcement professionals better understand the child welfare system and the overlapping issues affecting each system, including State and local examples.
+The following resources address training curricula and materials to help law enforcement professionals better understand the child welfare system and the overlapping issues affecting each system.

 Abuse and Neglect of Children with Disabilities: A Collaborative Response: A Curriculum for Parents, Educators, Law Enforcement and Child Protective Services